New Orleans Domestic Violence Lawyer

 Information taken from a publication of the Office of the Judicial Administrator, Supreme Court of Louisiana, Guide to the Louisiana Protective Order Registry

-Several Studies indicate that most women who seek such orders do so not as an early intervention strategy, but rather as an act of desperation following an extensive period of abuse.
+Several Studies indicate that most women who seek such orders do so not as an early intervention strategy.
+Instead it’s done as an act of desperation following an extensive period of abuse.
 Almost one quarter of the women surveyed in one multi-city study had experienced abuse for five years prior to seeking a protection order.

 2. Is it just a piece of paper?

-According to the research, while most abusers do violate protective orders in some way, these orders generally deter repeated incidents of physical abuse.
+According to the research, most abusers do violate protective orders in some way.
+However, these orders generally deter repeated incidents of physical abuse.
 In 40% of the cases surveyed in one study, there were no reported violations in the year after the order was issued.
 However, in 60% of these cases, violations were reported in that same period.
-In 29% of the cases in which a violation occurred, the victim indicated that the violation involved one or more acts of severe violence.
+Lastly, in 29% of the cases in which a violation occurred, the victim indicated that the violation involved one or more acts of severe violence.

 3. Do Protection Orders work in other ways?